VisTrails/VisTrails/doc/usersguide/controlflow.rst

 Let's do now a simple example to show how exactly this module works.
-This example is from the bioinformatics domain, and takes a string as the input; if it's a structure identifier, a web service from the European Bioinformatics Institute, or simply EBI (http://www.ebi.ac.uk/), a centre of researchs in bioinformatics, is used to get the structure in the PDB format, a standard representation for macromolecular structure, and then, the ``VTK`` package is used to show the protein in the |vistrails| Spreadsheet; otherwise, the input is assumed to be invalid, and a message
+This example is from the bioinformatics domain, and takes a string as the input; if it's a structure identifier, a web service from the European Bioinformatics Institute, or simply EBI (http://www.ebi.ac.uk/), a centre of research in bioinformatics, is used to get the structure in the PDB format, a standard representation for macromolecular structure, and then, the ``VTK`` package is used to show the protein in the |vistrails| Spreadsheet; otherwise, the input is assumed to be invalid, and a message